 Here are some of the top tools you can use to make your content writing more effective:

-Milanote: A great alternative to Evernote, similarly gather research and organize your notes ahead of writing the next great article!
+- Milanote: A great alternative to Evernote; use it similarly to gather research and organize your notes ahead of writing the next great article!

-Pomodoro Timer: There are many free “tomato” timers online.
+- Pomodoro Timer: Many free “tomato” timers are available online.
 They are designed to help you work in short bursts, making the most of your concentration—and rewarding you for short breaks.

-Toggl: Use Toggl to track your hours.
-Great for freelancers who need to bill, or busy writers in a time crunch.
-Keep a record of your hours and send or analyze later!
+- Toggl: Use Toggl to track your hours.
+This tool is great for freelancers who need to bill, or for busy writers in a time crunch.
+Keep a record of your hours, and send or analyze it later!

-So now you are ready to set out on the path to becoming a respected writer.
+You are now ready to set out on the path to becoming a better writer.
 This road has been walked by many.
-You are alongside creative writing students and English literature professors, as well as war reporters and theologians.

-At the start, do not be too hard on yourself.
-In years to come you will surely look back on some of your earlier efforts with a wry smile as you see how far you have come.
-For now though, it is just you, a keyboard, and a blank page.
+Don’t be too hard on yourself as you get started.
+In time, you will surely look back on some of your earlier efforts with a wry smile as you see how far you have come.

 Time to get typing.